apk2072/bookmarks/README.md

     ---
     **Load testing**

-    We will use *artillery* tool the load testing.
+    We will use *artillery* tool for the load testing.
 You can visit artillery.io for more details.
-Run the following commands for pumping the load.
+Run the following commands for sending the load.
 With the combination of faker libraries and artillery.io, you can effortlessly start loading the data.

     Install faker library by running following command:

+    ```
+    cd test
+    ```

     ```
     npm i faker